 Brand Development ensures that your outreach and communication strategy is aligned with the strategic positioning of your business.
 The Cyberconnecting brand development guide goes beyond the basics and dives deep into the core DNA of your business to help you develop the best possible alignment.

 Branding can be perceived as the be-all and end-all when it comes to establishing and scaling your business.
 On the one hand, for good reason – your brand embodies the experience you want your clients to have and it keeps them connected to you.
 On the other, the endless hype has given rise to many “quick-fix” branding guidelines that do not provide companies all the answers they need.

 While such solutions tend to cover useful basics such as identifying your target audience, establishing your mission and creating your elevator pitch, they also remain on surface level.

-Research shows that there are 12 identity elements, which constitute the key success factors of growing your brand in cyberspace.
+The Strategic Positioning process helps uncover the core DNA.
+It constitute the key success factors of growing your brand in cyberspace.
 Awareness of your identity composition connects you with the depth of your business values and helps build a strong foundation for shaping your brand.
 This process – from uncovering your identity components to strategically applying the newfound awareness in your business communication – is combined in the Cyberpower Brand Framework.

 Below, we unpack the layers of the framework and highlight the importance of reaching identity awareness before starting to implement the basics.